hashicorp/packer/website/source/docs/builders/null.html.markdown

 ## Configuration Reference

-Configuration options are organized into two categories: `required` and `optional`.
+Configuration options are organized into two categories: required and optional.
 Within each category, the available options are alphabetized and described.

 ### Required: